aaskorohodov/interesting-stuff/README.md

 # What is this?

-This holds different interesting things, relate to python.
+This holds different interesting things, related to Python.
 Mostly problem-solving stuff.

 ## What do we have here...